iambaim/xk6-ibmmq/README.md

 ## Run local test

-Use the provided `./local-test.sh` and `./local-test-ssl.sh` (for SSL).
+First build the extension by running the `./build.sh` and then use the provided `./local-test.sh` and `./local-test-ssl.sh` (for SSL).
-These files are the self-contained test script that will spin up a local MQ container using docker, build the extension, and run an example k6 test with IBM MQ in `./example/localtest.js` file.
+These test files are the self-contained test script that will spin up a local MQ container using docker and run an example k6 test with IBM MQ in `./example/localtest.js` file.

 ## Example test